Ex on the Beach Italia season 4

 The fourth season of Ex on the Beach Italia, an Italian television programme, began airing on 30 November 2022, on MTV Italy and for the first time on Paramount+, after Paramount Global announced in September 2022 the acquisition of the rights to the series.
 It was filmed for the second time on an island in Cartagena, Colombia.

-In March 2024, Jasmin Salvati joined the cast of Italia Shore.
+In March 2024, Jasmin Salvati joined the cast of the first season of Italia Shore.
+In May 2025, she competed in the nineteenth season of L'isola dei famosi.